Policies Unlawful Sexual Misconduct Policies and Procedures

 • To view one another’s written statements submitted to the investigator.

-• To view documents or material discovered or developed by the investigator during the course of the investigation.
+• To view documents or material discovered or developed by the Title IX Coordinator, The Title IX Deputy, the investigator, the decision maker(s), and/or the appeal officer during the course of the grievance procedures.

-• To have their advisors question and cross examine the other party and witnesses in a live hearing setting as part of the Hearing Panel proceedings.
-Parties may be asked to submit questions to be asked of any party or witness in advance of the hearing.
-The Hearing Panel Chair, in its sole discretion, determines whether the questions to the parties present are relevant and appropriate to ask.
-Parties are not allowed to directly cross examine each other or witnesses at or outside of a Hearing Panel proceeding.
+• Parties may be asked to submit questions to be asked of any party or witness during the grievance procedures.
+The decision maker, in his or her sole discretion, determines whether the questions to the parties present are relevant and appropriate to ask.

 Advisors

-Second, during the live portion of the Hearing Panel, the advisor may ask relevant cross-examination questions of a party or witness.
-The complainant’s or respondent’s chosen advisor may be his or her legal counsel.
-The role of an advisor is to ask cross examination questions and follow up questions on behalf of the complainant or respondent.
-The advisor does not represent the party.
-Only relevant questions will be allowed and questioning may not be conducted in an intimidating, aggressive, repetitive, irrelevant or harassing manner.
+The complainant’s or respondent’s chosen advisor may be his or her legal counsel, but the advisor does not represent the party.
+Only relevant questions will be allowed, and questioning may not be conducted in an intimidating, aggressive, repetitive, irrelevant or harassing manner.
 In no case may an advisor, even if the person is legal counsel, take on an advocacy role during any portion of the investigation and panel process.
-The Hearing Panel chair will remove or dismiss advisors who become disruptive or who do not abide by these limitations on their participation.
+The Title IX Officer will remove or dismiss advisors who become disruptive or who do not abide by these limitations on their participation.

 Investigation Overview

-The college shall train all deputies, investigators and adjudicators appointed by the Title IX Coordinator to assist the college in responding to informal and formal complaints of unlawful sexual misconduct.
+The college shall train all deputies, investigators, decision makers and appeal officers appointed by the Title IX Coordinator to assist the college in responding to complaints of unlawful sexual misconduct.
 Although the specific representatives assigned to resolve a particular complaint may vary, available staff and faculty representatives will include both female and male representatives as well as people of color.
 The Title IX Coordinator shall regularly review all currently trained and appointed deputies, investigators and adjudicators to ensure their training is current.
-Throughout the investigative process, the presumption shall be made that the respondent is not responsible for the alleged conduct until a determination is made.
+Throughout the grievance procedures, the presumption shall be made that the respondent is not responsible for the alleged conduct until a determination is made.

-The college will provide a prompt, fair, unbiased, trauma-informed and impartial investigation and resolution.
+The college will provide a prompt, fair, unbiased, trauma-informed, adequate, reliable and impartial investigation and resolution.
 Upon receipt of a report, whether oral or written, of an alleged violation of this policy, the Title IX Coordinator will determine the process for review and resolution (including the policy under which the report will be addressed).
-The investigation and adjudication is not an adversarial process between the complainant, the respondent and the witnesses, but rather a process for the college to comply with its obligations under existing law.
+The grievance procedures are not an adversarial process between the complainant, the respondent and the witnesses, but rather a process for the college to comply with its obligations under existing law.
 The college prohibits mandated mediation and restricts the use of mediation, even voluntary mediation, for the resolution of allegations of sexual violence (i.e., sexual assault, dating violence, domestic, violence, and stalking).
 The college also prohibits the requirement that a complainant agree to a voluntary resolution agreement or any form of resolution as a means to receive remedies or other interim measures.

 For incidents of alleged occurrence of unlawful sexual misconduct between students or when the responding party is a student, the Title IX Coordinator will work with the Dean of Students to ensure resolution.
-For incidents between employees (e.g., faculty and staff), when the responding party is an employee and all other incidents, the Title IX Coordinator will work with the Title IX deputy to ensure resolution.
+For incidents between employees (e.g., faculty and staff), when the responding party is an employee and all other incidents, the Title IX Coordinator will work with the Title IX Deputy to ensure resolution.
 For the purposes described in this policy, the “Dean of Students” and “Title IX Deputy” includes his or her designee.
-In both sets of proceedings, the burden of proof and gathering evidence is on the college, not the parties.
+In both sets of proceedings, the burden of proof and sufficient gathering of evidence to determine whether sex discrimination occurred is on the college, not the parties.

 For proceedings, sanctions and appeals related to student allegations or when the responding party is a student, refer to Appendix A.

-For proceedings, sanctions and appeals between non-student employees (staff members or faculty member) or when a non-student employee (staff member or faculty member) is the respondent, refer to Appendix B.
+For proceedings, sanctions and appeals between non-student employees’ allegations (staff members or faculty members) or when a non-student employee (staff member or faculty member) is the respondent, refer to Appendix B.

 Institutionally Directed Procedure

-Regardless of whether a complaint has been received, the college may, at any time and at its sole discretion, initiate an investigation of or take action against any unlawful sexual misconduct occurring within the Westmont community.
+Regardless of whether a complaint has been received, the college, through the Title IX Coordinator, may at any time and at its sole discretion, initiate an investigation of or take action against any unlawful sexual misconduct occurring within the Westmont community.
 In the event that the complainant does not wish to pursue the complaint process, any response by the college may be hindered by a complainant’s wishes for anonymity and/or inaction.
 In a case of sexual violence where a criminal investigation has been commenced by law enforcement authorities, the procedures outlined in this policy and stated timelines may be adjusted as reasonably required to avoid interference with the criminal justice process.

 External Complaint Options